 Why allow people to drive off the lot with a car that the dealership probably already knows they can't get you into?
 I believe this is happening to a lot of people but they allow the dealership to write up more paperwork which will probably take there payments up more.
 Even when I was waiting I heard them tell another young lady they could not get her car financed through the original finance company but they found someone else the only thing is your payment will go up $40-80 dollars.
 Is this a scam to get more money out of people?
 Why is it they found out the deal didn't go through on Saturday but didn't call us until Tuesday?
 We have answering machines at home voicemail at work and cell phone numbers.
 This needs to stop and someone should look into this.
 The most interesting thing that I found out is Capital One Finance approved our loan so my question is did they decide not to finance the car because the dealership was asking to much money for it?
 Please help so this will not happen to anyone else.
 I'm not sure if you can send a response to me on how this turned out but can I receive confirmation that someone did read this.
 I've purchased 4 cars in my lifetime and this has never happened before.

-Nissan of Chesapeake Company Profile
+Nissan of Chesapeake Company Information

 - Company Name: